-The evolution of wireless technologies from 2G to 5G have paved the ways for interconnecting network opportunities for IOT in commercial as well as industrial space; which describes the concept of an inter-connected network of physical devices.
+The evolution of wireless technologies from 2G to 5G have paved the way for interconnecting network opportunities for IOT in commercial as well as industrial space; which describes the concept of an interconnected network of physical devices.
 IoT sensors are increasingly being employed in Internet of Things (IoT) devices not only in commercial applications such as home lighting and security control, but also in industrial applications such as energy and utility management, asset tracking, and machine-to-machine (M2M) communication, which in turn opens the new avenues in the industrial IoT, but it also highlights key issue.

 As per the latest IHS estimates, ~75 billion smart devices will be in use by 2025, accounting nearly 400% increase over the roughly 15 billion devices in 2019.
 Thus, telecom operators are investing significantly in such technologies which aid billions of devices.

-Narrow band: Enabling efficient coverage
+Narrow band: Enabling Efficient Coverage

 While wireless opportunities in industrial IoT space keep augmenting, the key concerns like in-efficient coverage and battery drainage needs to be addressed for the faster adoption.
 This is where Narrow Band-IOT fits rightly.
 Narrowband-IoT (NB-IoT) is a low data rate, long-range extension of the LTE network defined under 3GPP, which optimized IIoT applications such as smart-metering, smart grid and so on where robust coverage and scalability are imperative.
 NB-IoT devices are essential, as low bandwidth, seamless connectivity and battery life are requisites for successful deployment IIoT.